 - Gently slide the fish portions into the simmering stew, making sure they are nestled comfortably in the sauce.
 Avoid stirring too vigorously to prevent breaking the fish.READ HEALTH BENEFITS AND PRECAUTIONS OF USING POTASH IN COOKING

 - Crumble the Knorr cubes into the stew, followed by the ground crayfish.
 Season with salt to taste.
 Be cautious with the salt, as the Knorr cubes are already quite salty.

 - Cover the pot and let the stew simmer on low heat for about 15-20 minutes.
 This allows the flavours to meld together, and the fish to absorb the rich taste of the stew.

 - Once the fish is cooked through and the stew has thickened to your liking, turn off the heat.

-- Garnish with freshly chopped parsley or cilantro for a burst of freshness and colour.
+- Garnish with freshly chopped parsley or cilantro for a burst of freshness and color.

 - Nigerian Mackerel Fish Stew is commonly served with rice, yam, or plantains.
-Choose your favourite accompaniment and savour the delightful symphony of flavours.
+Choose your favorite accompaniment and savor the delightful symphony of flavors.

 There you have it – a delicious Mackerel Fish Stew recipe.
 So, don your apron and get into the kitchen to prepare this dish that will leave your taste buds dancing with delight.